habitat-sh/habitat/www/source/docs/run-packages-binding.html.md

 The service group passed to `--bind database:{service}.{group}` doesn't *need* to be the service `amnesia`.
 This bind can be any service as long as they export a configuration key for `port` and `ssl-port`.

-You can declare bindings to multiple service groups in your templates.
-The arguments to `--bind` are separated by commas.
+You can declare bindings to multiple service groups in your templates by using the `--bind` option multiple times on the command line.
 Your service will not start if your package has declared a required bind and a value for it was not specified by `--bind`.

 <hr>
 <ul class="main-content--link-nav">